S O N G VIII.

 Then we'll be as happy as the rural throng,

-Who with mirth are inspired, though artless their song:
+Who with mirth are inspired, though artless

 With frolic and freedom we still shall be gay,